-The Sylphyo waits 5 seconds before the display turns on.
+Depending on the purchase date of your Sylphyo, the display might take up to 5 seconds before the display turns on.
 However, if you have waited for longer than 5 seconds and the display still doesn't turn on, please charge your Sylphyo by connecting it to the mains via the 5W charger.